mahmoudesmail/tu-wien-data-science-summaries/ml - machine learning 184.702/exam prep.md

 	- $N = [3, 1, 0, 0, 0]$
 	- $Q = [-0.33, 2, 4, 4]$
 - 5th step:  $\text{A: }a_2 \rightarrow \text{R: }1$
-	- non-optimal step: $a_3$ had the highest expected value, with the lowest index 👈
 	- $N[2]$ = 2
 	- $Q[2]$ = 2 + 1/2 · (1 - 2) = 1.5
 	- $N = [3, 2, 0, 0, 0]$